MasssiveJuice08/Morrowind-Modding-with-MassiveJuice_Content/02 Reference Notes/Omnivore/2024-04/How to use font-face in CSS - CSS-Tricks.md

 state: reading
 dg-publish: true
 dg-metatags:
-  description: The @font-face rule allows custom fonts to be loaded on a webpage.
-Once added to a stylesheet, the rule instructs the browser to download the font from where og:image: https://i.imgur.com/LmCg5HX.png
+  description: An explanation on how to use font-face to utilise custom fonts in web pages og:image: https://i.imgur.com/LmCg5HX.png
 ---

-## How to use @font-face in CSS | CSS-Tricks - CSS-Tricks
+## How to use font-face in CSS - CSS-Tricks
 #Omnivore

 [Read on Omnivore](https://omnivore.app/me/https-css-tricks-com-snippets-css-using-font-face-in-css-18eb82d077c)